Skip to main content

 • web-ng and core-elx should not be exposed directly; use Caddy or an ingress controller.

-• Kubernetes: services are ClusterIP by default; only agent-gateway (and optional collectors) should be LoadBalancer/NodePort.
+• Kubernetes: services are ClusterIP by default; only agent-gateway and optional external collectors should be LoadBalancer/NodePort.
+Syslog can use a shared Gateway API UDP listener instead of a dedicated collector LoadBalancer.

 • Docker Compose defaults: